brucou/react-state-driven/README.md

 the incidental complexity of our implementation :
 - the mediator algorithm is the same independently of the pieces it coordinates.
 This means it can be written and tested once, then reused at will.
 This is our `<Machine />` component.
-This is a code you do not have to write anymore.
+This is glue code that you do not have to write anymore.
 - command handlers are pretty generic pieces of code.
 An example could be code to fetch a resource.
 That code is written and tested once, and then reused for any resource.
 Additionally, only the command handler can perform effects on the external systems, which helps tracing and